esmero/archipelago-documentation/docs/AMIviaSpreadsheets.md

 You will be returned to `AMI sets` page and see a brief confirmation message regarding the Enqueuing and Processing options you selected.

-If you chose to 'Confirm" and Process your AMI Set immediately, proceed to Step 9: Processing and ADO Creation.
+If you chose to 'Confirm' and Process your AMI Set immediately, proceed to Step 9: Processing and ADO Creation.

 If the chose to 'Enqueue' your AMI Set and the Queue operations for your Archipelago instance have been configured, you can simply leave your AMI Set in the Queue for Processing on the preconfigured schedule.
 Common timing for AMI Set Processes schedules are typically setup to run every three to six hours.
 Contact your Archipelago Administrators for details about your particular Archipelago's Processing schedule.